Liverpool: Baseball

 Liverpool is one of three cities which still host the traditional sport of British baseball and it hosts the annual England-Wales international match every two years, alternating with Cardiff and Newport.
 Liverpool Trojans are the oldest existing baseball club in the UK.

 Cycling

-The 2014 Tour of Britain cycle race began in Liverpool on 7 September, utilising a city centre circuit to complete 130 km of racing.
+The 2014 Tour of Britain cycle race began in Liverpool on 7 September, using a city centre circuit to complete 130 km of racing.
 The Tour of Britain took nine stages and finished in London on 14 September.

 Other

 A 2016 study of UK fitness centres found that, of the top 20 UK urban areas, Liverpool had the highest number of leisure and sports centres per capita, with 4.3 centres per 100,000 of the city population.